Smackcoders/WordPress-CRM-Lead-Capture/Readme.md

 * Google Captcha version 2 supported.
 * Multiple Language support ( English default , French , Dutch , Russian ,
 Italian ).
-* Capture wordpress User in Lead/Contact module with field mapping option.
+* Capture WordPress User in Lead/Contact module with field mapping option.

 [Go pro Now>>](https://www.smackcoders.com/wp-leads-builder-any-crm-pro.html)

 #### Installation ####
-WP Leads Builder Any CRM WP Leads Builder Any CRM is very easy to install like any other wordpress plugin.
+WP Leads Builder Any CRM WP Leads Builder Any CRM is very easy to install like any other WordPress plugin.
 No need to edit or modify anything here.
 Users can install the plugin in 3 ways, choose one that suites you from below

 **I. For simple general way to install**

 * Download the plugin (.zip file) on the right side above menu
-* Click the Red Download Button ( Download Version X.X.X)
+* Click the Download Button ( Download Version X.X.X)
-* Login to your Wordpress Admin (e.g. yourdomain.com/wp-admin/)
+* Login to your WordPress Admin (e.g. yourdomain.com/wp-admin/)
 * Go to Plugins >> Add New
 * Select the tab "Upload"
 * Browse and Upload the downloaded zip file